Djokovic reaches ATP Finals semis by thrashing Rublev

 “I served well (and) that helped tremendously,” Djokovic said.
 “I wanted to put him out of his comfort zone, taking away the time and mix up the pace.
 It was a great performance overall.”

-Norway’s Casper Ruud plays British alternate Cameron Norrie later in the day.
+Norway’s Casper Ruud overcame British alternate Cameron Norrie 1-6, 6-3, 6-4 in the night match to keep alive his chances of reaching the last four.

 The 34-year-old Djokovic is looking to cap off a remarkable year which saw him only just miss out on completing a calendar Grand Slam with defeat by Daniil Medvedev in the US Open final.